While working as a MEMS engineer, I occasionally saw peculiar features

 whose folded features become more prominent with increasing stress or

 membrane area.
-I have often seen these patterns on
+I've often seen these patterns on

 the random bumps that seem to be related to drying fluids.